 Austwick Church of England VA Primary School combines the closeness of a village school with outcomes that sit among the strongest in England for its phase.
 Outdoor learning and Forest School practice are not a bolt-on, they are built into how the curriculum is framed, and pastoral systems benefit from adults knowing pupils exceptionally well.
 Best suited to families who value a small, values-led Church school experience, want strong academic fundamentals, and are comfortable with mixed-age teaching across the primary years.

 Yes.
 The school is rated Good, and an ungraded inspection in November 2024 confirmed it had taken effective action to maintain standards.
-Academic outcomes are strong, with 67% meeting the expected standard in reading, writing and maths in the most recent Key Stage 2 dataset, above the England average.
+Current Key Stage 2 outcomes are positive, with 70% meeting the expected standard in reading, writing and maths.

 The admissions policy uses a defined catchment area and then applies distance as a tie-break within oversubscription criteria groups.
 Families should review the current catchment map and confirm how distance is measured by the local authority.

-For Reception entry in September 2026, the school’s published admissions policy states an application deadline of 15 January 2026, with offers released on 16 April 2026.
+For Reception entry in September 2027, the council timetable states an application deadline of 15 January 2027, with offers released on 16 April 2027.

 Yes.
 Breakfast club runs daily from 7.45am.
 After-school provision runs Monday, Wednesday and Thursday until 5.30pm, and Tuesday until 4.30pm.